 Types of Grapes Used for Brandy

-Brandy is a distilled spirit made from fermented fruit or .
+Brandy is a distilled spirit made from fermented fruit juice or wine.
 The type of grape used for brandy can vary depending on the region and the producer.
 However, some grape varieties are more commonly used than others.
 In the case of Cognac, for example, the three main grape varieties used are ugni blanc (also known as St Émilion), folle blanche, and colombard grapes.
-These grapes are known for their high acidity and low content, making them ideal for distillation.
+These grapes are known for their high acidity and low alcohol content, making them ideal for distillation.
 In addition, producers can also include up to 10 per cent of other grape varieties such as sémillon, sauvignon blanc, jurançon blanc, and montils.
 Each of these grapes adds its unique flavor profile to the brandy, making it more expressive of the region where it is grown.
 Ultimately, the choice of grape variety will depend on the desired flavor profile and the traditions of the partiular brandy-producing region.

 Does Brandy Contain Grapes?